MikeTaylor/scottkit/manual/reference.md

 	item rubies "*Pot of RUBIES*"

-Creates a new item whose name is the word immediately after the `item` directive, on the same line.
-The following string is the description of this item, which is what the player sees.
+Creates a new item whose name is the word immediately after `item`.
+The string that follows is the description of this item, which is what the player sees.
 (The name is used only as an identifying tag.)